pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

   * Affected Moves: Flame Charge, Trailblaze, Rapid Spin, Aqua Step, Esper Wing, Aura Wheel
   * If AI faster, no increase
   * If AI is still slower the next turn, no score increase
-  * If player resists move, no score increase unless the move + best damage move kill next turn
+  * If AI faints player in less hits, no score increase unless the move + best damage move kill next turn
   * If AI faints player in less hits, no score increase
+  * If player resists move, no score increase
   * In any other situation, +2

 * Speed drop moves